g-leech/argmin-gravitas/_posts/2011-08-17-sentiment.md

 <br>

 We don't stay long - there's a Christian rock band practicing in the main cavern and I'd be claustrophobic even without the aural cack.
 Get overwhelmed - there's a Hiroshima exhibit in a side-chapel, and something in me just gives way.
-I am about as fit as i'm ever going to get; I've got no physical complaints; I've done something grand with my July - but I'm not in good shape, in some important and wordless sense.
+I am about as fit as i'm ever going to get; I've got no physical complaints; I've done something grand with my July - but I'm not in good shape, in some important and wordless sense. <br><br>

 R away home.
 I'm unaccompanied for the first time in three weeks; overtones of fear arrive.
 Push out defiantly for Warwick Uni, a great glass dump of knowledge.
-I could deal <a href="http://www.uc3m.es/portal/page/portal/postgraduate_studies/masters/Master_in_Economic_Development_and_Growth">with this</a> for a year; 2013, say.
-The economists are in the same building and floor as the philosophers, but of course they never speak.To Worcester by dark, whereupon I'm knackered.
+I could deal <a href="http://web.archive.org/web/20200729125725/https://www.uc3m.es/master/medeg">with this</a> for a year; 2013, say.
+The economists are in the same building and floor as the philosophers, but of course they never speak.<br><br>

+To Worcester by dark, whereupon I'm knackered.
 Their gallery's crap.
 Eat trendily (Slug &amp; Lettuce), shower at the leisure-centre with the broken boiler.
 Rain comes on so I ride around the empty '<a href="http://www.crowngate-worcester.co.uk/">Crowngate</a>', their covered marketplace-mall.
 Well fun.
 Waves of despair come on - have to bike 4 miles out of town, get a dozen rejections in that space.
 Find some Commons and collapse.
 Sleeping on the actual ground is quite a skill - have to work your back into and around all the bumps.
 Or go mad.

 <!-- <a  href="http://2.bp.blogspot.com/-JfZthsADXvU/TlaxiG01bnI/AAAAAAAABPw/ySmeAAeWbAs/s1600/skyline_420x284.jpg"><img style="display: block; margin: 0px auto 10px; text-align: center; cursor: pointer; width: 400px; height: 270px;" src="http://2.bp.blogspot.com/-JfZthsADXvU/TlaxiG01bnI/AAAAAAAABPw/ySmeAAeWbAs/s400/skyline_420x284.jpg" alt="" id="BLOGGER_PHOTO_ID_5644894382461382258" border="0" /></a> -->